In Pursuit of Luxury

 We have also set up The IPOL Consortium, an intellectual group comprised of delegates and their institutions from industry and academia is an important means of disseminating research to a large audience.

-The IPOL Consortium, working with the University of Hertfordshire, Yale School of Management and partner institutions associated with these universities, will deliver international educational programs to postgraduates and industry.
+The IPOL Consortium, working with the University of Hertfordshire, Yale School of Management, Koppelman School of Business at Brooklyn College and partner institutions associated with these universities, will deliver international educational programs to postgraduates and industry.
 We also provide consultancy services to industry around strategic planning, product and service development.

 Get in touch with us